Celebrate Saint-Jean-Baptiste Day

 Enjoy Beaujolais Nouveau

-This young wine, tasted only two months after the grape harvest, has built its reputation in recent years, but its existence is actually much older.
+This young wine, drinkable and flavourful as soon as two months after the grape harvest, has truly built its reputation in the past few years even though its existence is actually much older.

 Bring the Magic of the Circus to your Week!